 The Bible’s teaching about gender roles is seen by many in our culture as either outdated or outright demeaning.
 Drawing distinctions between men and women offends many people.
 However, Scripture points to these gender distinctions as part of God’s good design.
-In this message from 1 Corinthians 11:2–16.
-David Platt helps us see what it means for a husband to be the head of this wife.
+In this episode of the Radical Podcast on 1 Corinthians 11:2–16, David Platt teaches what it means for a husband to be the head of this wife.
 This kind of God-given leadership should mirror the self-sacrificial leadership that Jesus exercises over his church.
 This passage also forces us to consider which aspects of Scripture’s teaching apply only to a particular time and place rather than to all people in all times and in all places.
 Ultimately, we can trust God’s design for men and women in the church because it is for our good and for his glory.

 If you have a Bible—and I hope you or somebody around you does that you can look on with—let me invite you to open with me to 1 Corinthians 11.
 If you were here last week, you know why it’s critical to have a Bible and for us to gather together every week to open it, read it, study it and understand it.
 And not just every week together, but to do the same thing every day in your life and to share it with others—which hopefully many of us did this past week.
 This is the Word of God—our lives and other people’s lives hinge on hearing, believing and obeying this Word, both now and for eternity.